 That was largely due to the persistence of local residents, many of whom volunteered in the years after to improve the park by removing invasive plants.
 Now, the park is a large collection of small trails, along with a duck pond, a small meadow, ample room for off-leash dogs, and a few reminders of its landfill past, including a giant tractor tire one can hypothetically jump into.

-It’s a credit to Vancouver to have a place like this, that it almost feels unfair to point out that the trails are a little repetitive, it sometimes feels like a tree tunnel, there’s few open spaces or real views, and there’s nothing particularly here for kids.
+It’s a credit to Vancouver to have a place like this, so it almost feels unfair to point out that the trails are a little repetitive, or that it sometimes feels like a tree tunnel with few open spaces or real views, or that there’s nothing particularly here for kids.

-A good park though and a wonderful atmosphere though, one that 20 years ago was in danger of being shrunk so Fraserview Golf Course could expand to accommodate the potential move of an annual PGA Tour event held in Surrey.
+It’s a good park and a wonderful atmosphere though, one that 20 years ago was in danger of being shrunk so Fraserview Golf Course could expand to accommodate a potential PGA Tour event that was being held in Surrey.

 That golf tournament no longer exists.
-Odds are Everett Crowley will for a long time to come.
+Odds are Everett Crowley will, and for a long time to come.

 “Small but we had so much fun there.”